SynteLang/SynteLang/README.md

 This should output a single sine tone.

 To exit from syntə type `: exit`
-The `:` operator is used for commands to syntə
+The `:` operator is used for mode commands to syntə

 A function is a predefined list of operations that you can use in your code as if they are operators.
 These are indicated by a different colour once you have typed them in.